 Need for project

-This pipeline is an integral part of the regional wastewater system that carries flows from local jurisdictions to King County’s treatment plants.
-Upgrades are necessary to provide additional capacity for home and businesses and to ensure safe and reliable operations for the future.
+The North Creek Interceptor is an important part of the regional wastewater system that serves portions of Bothell, Mill Creek and unincorporated Snohomish County.
+It carries flows from local jurisdictions to King County treatment plants.
+Construction will improve the sewer lines by providing additional capacity and needed upgrades to ensure safe and reliable operations for the future.

 Being a good neighbor